Groupama 4

+Groupama 4

-Groupama 4Groupama 4 was launched on 14 May 2011.
+Groupama 4 was launched on 14 May 2011.

 Giacomo

 Renamed to Giacomo, it won the 2016 Sydney to Hobart Yacht Race.
 It has since been sold to David and Peter Askew and renamed Wizard.
-In 2019 the American Volvo 70 Wizard has won RORC Caribbean 600 Trophy, scoring the best corrected time under IRC.
-Wizard put in a near faultless performance to complete the 600 mile non-stop race in 43 hours 38 minutes and 44 seconds.
+In 2019, the American Volvo 70 Wizard won RORC Caribbean 600 Trophy, scoring the best corrected time under IRC.
+Wizard put in a near faultless performance to complete the 600-mile non-stop race in 43 hours 38 minutes and 44 seconds.

 Wizard

 Wizard is also the overall IRC winner of the 2019 Rolex Fastnet Race.